fieryhenry/tbcml/README.md

 You can then install the apk like normal.

 The opening text will have information about what mods are currently loaded

 ---

-### Mod Packs

-Mod Packs are in the form of a `.bcmodpack` file and are collections of mods.

-They can be imported with the `Mod Packs -> Load mod packs from .bcmodpack files` option.

-They act as regular mods that can be enabled, disabled, upacked, etc.

-##### Create a Mod Pack

-To create a mod pack, first enable the mods you want and disable the mods you don't want in the mod pack with the `Mod Management -> Enable mods` and `Mod Management -> Disable mods` options.

-Then select the option to `Mod Packs -> Create mod pack of enabled mods`.
-Enter all of the required information.

-The mod pack will be in the mods folder.

----